Ways to Talk about Increasing in English

 Meaning: to increase gradually over time.

-- Their friendship grew over the years.
+- Their friendship grew stronger over the years.

 Push up

-- A price increase pushed up inflation.
+- The rise in fuel prices pushed up inflation.

 Put up